 Most borrowers need some kind of financing to purchase a business such as a FedEx route.
 There are a variety of options for obtaining financing.
 Generally speaking, you will need a loan to cover the cost of equipment and working capital to hire and pay employees, storage fees, etc.

 The least expensive source of financing for most people who buy a FedEx route will be an SBA loan, which can be for working capital and to buy equipment.
-In order to qualify for an SBA loan, you will typically need to meet the following requirements:

-- Existing route should be cashflow positive
+- Cash flow: Existing route should be cash flow positive

 Buying FedEx routes for sale can be a lucrative and flexible way to get into business with fewer costs than traditional brick and mortar businesses.
 There are multiple opportunities to find a FedEx route of interest to you, and when you’re ready to purchase, there are multiple financing options to get you going.
-Good luck!